StasHlukhan/StasHlukhan/README.md

 # Hello there! 👋

-My name is Stanislav HLukhan and I'm a frontend developer with experience in React.
+My name is Stanislav Hlukhan and I'm a frontend developer with experience in React.

 ## About Me